-Death due to collisions with vessels is often sudden but may also be a result of a chronic longterm debilitation.
-Fresh, open propeller wounds or skeg marks provide obvious clues (figure 18).
-Dugongs can be killed by impact alone or by being crushed between the hull and the substrate leaving no propeller marks.
-External features that can sometimes provide clues to this type of incident include extensive scrape marks and asymmetry or twists along the main axis of the body.
-Superficial muscle layers, particularly on the top of the head and the back, may show signs of massive trauma such as bruising and/or haemorrhage.
-These usually are in welldemarcated blood-tinged patterns that can be distinguished from autolysis in all but the most badly decomposed carcasses.
-Broken bones, particularly recent fractures of ribs or shattered scapulae, may also be observed.
-Broken vertebrae in dugongs caused by boat strikes have been reported in Shark Bay (N. Gales, pers comm.
+Death from collisions with vessels is often sudden.
+Fresh, open propeller wounds or skeg marks provide obvious external clues to vessel strike (see Fig. 14a).
+Dugongs can be killed by impact alone or from crushing between the hull of the vessel and the substrate, leaving no propeller marks.
+External features providing clues to this type of incident include extensive scrape marks and asymmetry or twists along the main axis of the body.
+The superficial muscle layers, particularly on the top of the head and the back, should be examined, because there may be signs of massive trauma, such as bruising or haemorrhage.
+Sites of trauma are usually welldemarcated with blood-tinged patterns, and can be distinguished from autolysis in all but the most badly decomposed carcasses.
+Broken bones, particularly recent fractures of ribs or shattered scapulae, may also be observed (see Fig. 28).
+Broken ribs or vertebrae in dugongs caused by boat strikes have been reported in Queensland (Limpus et al. 2002) and in Shark Bay (N. Gales, pers comm.
 1999).
 Massive trauma to internal organs may also be seen and large amounts of coagulated blood are sometimes found in the body cavities if major blood vessels are ruptured.
-Broken bones may perforate lungs or major blood vessels, the heart may rupture, and the kidneys may appear paler, softer, and larger than normal with loss of blood.
-Pulmonary haemorrhage may occur, causing the lungs to be heavy and saturated with blood, with an absence of frothy fluid in the bronchi.
-Correlates of a vessel collision can include anuria, petechial haemorrhage in mesenteries and blood-tinged fluid in the pericardial sac.
+Broken bones may perforate lungs or major blood vessels, the heart may rupture, and the kidneys may appear paler, softer, and larger than normal from loss of blood.
+Pulmonary haemorrhage may occur, causing the lungs to be heavy and saturated with blood (see Fig. 36 which shows massive trauma to lung), with an absence of frothy fluid in the bronchi.
+Pathology associated with vessel collision may include torn muscles or ligaments, bone fracture, haemorrhage, anuria, petechial haemorrhages of various organs and tissues, ascites, haematoma, haemothorax and haemopericardium.

-External propeller wounds can be minor and superficial but can be associated with massive internal trauma as described above.
-Severe wounds that penetrate the dermis and enter the flesh causing serious organ damage can occur.
-The possibility of a propeller cut occurring post-mortem can be investigated using several clues.
-Post-mortem propeller cuts show no signs of haemorrhage or bruising to internal organs or musculature.
-If the wound is cut through with a knife and examined in cross-section and shows reddening around the edges, fibrin and pus infiltration, or scar tissue, it was inflicted ante-mortem.
+External propeller wounds can be minor and superficial but also associated with massive internal trauma as described above.
+Boat propellers can cause severe wounds that penetrate the skin, underlying muscle layers and abdominal cavity causing serious internal organ damage.
+The possibility of a propeller cut occurring post-mortem can be determined using several clues.
+Post-mortem propeller cuts show no signs of haemorrhage or bruising of internal organs or musculature.
+If the wound is cut through with a knife and examined in cross-section and shows reddening around the edges, presence of fibrin, pus, or scar tissue, it was inflicted ante-mortem.
 The location of the propeller wound also provides a clue.
-Dead dugongs always float with the ventral aspect exposed, and ante-mortem wounds on this aspect are rare.
+Dead dugongs usually float with the ventral aspect exposed, and ante-mortem wounds on this aspect are rare.
 Wounds responsible for death are usually located on the dorsal aspects.
 Floating dead dugongs are probably also more easily seen and avoided by boat pilots than live animals.
+In Florida manatees, propeller scars and wounds have been reported on their lateral aspects, suggesting that the sides of the propeller can contact the animal (Rommel et al. 2007).
 Post-mortem propeller cuts have very rarely been encountered in Florida manatees (Bonde et al. 1983).

-Chronic debilitation due to a boat-induced injury usually involves infection.
-Even a minor, externally healed propeller wound may be associated with large purulent internal abscesses, septicaemia, organ adhesions, or other signs of infection.
+Dugongs struck by vessels may be healthy or sick at the time of strike.
+Dugongs surviving a boat-induced injury may already be chronically debilitated or go on to develop other infections.
+Even a dugong with only minor, externally healed propeller wounds may have more advanced acute or more chronic disease processes occurring.
+It is therefore important to do both an external and an internal examination of a carcass to look for evidence of disease.
+For example, there may be large purulent internal abscesses, signs of septicaemia, organ adhesions, or other signs of infection.
 Chronic osteolytic lesions from broken ribs can also lead to massive internal infections and subsequent death.